*Applications for this role are currently closed. They’ll reopen on 2nd January 2024 and will close on 31st January 2024.

 In order to apply for our MPL Cadet Programme, there are a few requirements that need to be met:

-• Have at least five GCSEs including Maths, English and a Science (Biology, Chemistry, Physics, or combined science) at grade C/4 or above, or equivalent qualifications*
+• Have at least five GCSEs including Maths, English and a Science (Biology, Chemistry, Physics, or combined Science).
+Maths must be grade B/6 or above and the others grade C/4 or above, or equivalent qualifications.
+To view equivalent qualifications, please click here.

 • Be fluent in English (verbal and written)